Play Audio

 2. Create and Follow Supportive Policies and Programs

-Employers should support workplace mental health and positive employee relationships by instituting and enforcing company policies and programs that:
+To foster workplace mental health and positive employee relationships, employers should institute and enforce company policies and programs that promote the following:

-As appropriate for the role & business needs.
+Allow flexible schedules as appropriate for the role and business needs.

-• Expect & follow through on a zero-tolerance policy for:
+Expect and follow through on a zero-tolerance policy for:

 • Bullying/Incivility